FatemehAllameh/movie-api/README.md

 3. Use the Movie App
    - Search for a movie using the input field.
    - Navigate through search results using pagination buttons.

+Or, you can try the project online [here](https://movie-api-jet-five.vercel.app/)

 Made with :heartpulse: by [Fatemeh Allameh](https://github.com/FatemehAllameh)